rvanderhKSU/ohpl/README.md

 If you use OHPL in a scientific publication, we would appreciate citations:

-Vanderheyden, Bob and Ying Xie.
 Ordinal Hyperplane Loss.
 (2018).
-  2018 IEEE International Conference on Big Data (Big Data), 2018 IEEE International Conference On, 2337. https://doi-org.proxy.kennesaw.edu/10.1109/BigData.2018.8622079
+2018 IEEE International Conference on Big Data (Big Data), Big Data (Big Data), 2018 IEEE International Conference On, 2337. https://doi-org.proxy.kennesaw.edu/10.1109/BigData.2018.8622079